daviddigital/event-finder/README.md

 ### Implement a backend

 Rather than querying the third party API directly, at a minimum set up a backend as a proxy so as to not expose API keys.

-As this is a quick demo project with free API keys this was not implemented.

-#### Implement in memory cache

-Rather than fetching events every time from the external API, implement caching of event data at a location and date with a 15 minute expiry. e.g. using redis

-Events don't change much, and this will allow a faster experience and also help with sticking to API usage limits on basic tiers.

-### Implement datetime not just date

-The application only uses start and end dates, defaulting to midnight UTC.
-A better implementation would be to include times and correctly set datetimes based on the user's locale.

-### Implement more testing

-e.g. Mock API responses, date picker, empty states, etc.